Battle of Kontum: Aftermath

 That same night Vann and his pilot were flying through the mountains.
 The night was rainy and there were low clouds.
 The pilot didn't realize his altitude and flew into the hillside.
 A Vietnamese account stated that the helicopter carrying him was shot down.
 The purpose of the flight was to deliver a celebration cake to the advisers and ARVN commanders for the Kontum victory.
-Vann had been a key in developing a more subtle and flexible approach to the war, one based on winning over the hearts and minds of the local population while using the US military's traditional strengths.
+Vann had been key in developing a more subtle and flexible approach to the war, one based on winning over the hearts and minds of the local population while using the US military's traditional strengths.
 His death was a huge loss.

 The Battle of Kontum, a key success during this period, was virtually ignored in the US.
 The victory was written off simply as an example of B-52 power.
 Certainly the hundreds of missions between February and June were a major element of the success, but the PAVN had neutralized this advantage in large part by using the jungle and attacking at night.